Anteru/amd-perf-lib/Readme.md

 Notes
 -----

 This project is developed as part of a bigger project; this repository contains only code drops from the main development repository.
-Don't be suprised if sometimes multiple changes are commited together!
+Don't be surprised if sometimes multiple changes are committed together!

 License
 -------

 This project is licensed under the 2-clause BSD.
-See ``COPYING`` for details.
+See ``LICENSE.txt`` for details.